zyq-m/fitcoders-questions/README.md

 ## About Project

-This repository contain compilation of [FITcoders](https://myfik.unisza.edu.my/fitcode/index.php) questions.
+This repository contains compilation of [FITcoders](https://myfik.unisza.edu.my/fitcode/index.php) questions.

 FITCoders is an automated online programming tool that provides platform for learning and practising programming.
 It also to fit all coders with contest activities.